csiro-hydroinformatics/pyrefcount/README.md

 This package is primarily for managing resources in native libraries, written for instance in C++, from Python.
 While it boils down to "simply" maintaining a set of counters, **it is deceptively complicated to do so properly** and not end up with memory leaks or crashes.
 This package offers structured options for reliably managing external native resources.
 Surprisingly I could not locate an existing package doing just what I needed.
 Other use cases requiring reference counting, aside from native library resources, may benefit from reusing and extending classes in `refcount`.

-`refcount` at version 0.7 includes classes using [cffi](https://cffi.readthedocs.io/).
-Other low-level interoperability mechanisms may be added.
+`refcount` from version 0.7 includes classes using [cffi](https://cffi.readthedocs.io/).
+Other low-level interoperability mechanisms may well be added in the future.

 ## License